-At the planning stage, I search Google maps for national parks along the way.
-I actually look for national monuments, historic sites etc. Anything that’s run by the National Parks Service, basically.
+In the planning stage, I search Google Maps for national parks along the route.
+I look for national monuments, national historic sites, etc. Anything that the National Parks Service runs.

 Now, here's the thing.

 Some of these park units are worth dedicating several days to.
-If you’re going through Yellowstone National Park and this is your first visit, you should allocate a minimum of three days for that detour.
-At least that – up to five says would be great.
+If you're going through Yellowstone National Park and this is your first visit, you should allocate a minimum of three days for that detour.
 Check out my post about Yellowstone to see why.

 Other places may only require 1-2 hours to see in full.
 Or maybe half a day.
-My point is – take a few minutes to check ahead of time so you can plan accordingly.
+My point is to take a few minutes to check beforehand so you can plan accordingly.

 Oh, and do yourself a favor and buy the National Parks Pass.
-You can get it in the very first part unit you’ll visit.
-It costs around $80 per vehicle and will cover all of your future visits to any NPS units for a year.
-A bargain for any long road trip in the US.
+You can get it in the first park unit you'll visit or order it online in advance.
+It costs around $80 per vehicle and will cover your future visits to any NPS units for a year.
+It's a bargain for any long road trip in the US.

 14. Some state parks are worth visiting too